- What are the suspicious matter reporting obligations?

 - reporting entities disclosing information in relation to the operation of Part 4 of the Charter of the United Nations Act 1945, which relates to the consolidated list of entities, persons or assets (the 'sanctions list') maintained by the Department of Foreign Affairs and Trade).
 Reporting entities may have an obligation under the Charter of the United Nations Act to freeze the assets of a person or entities included on the sanctions list, for example, and inform a law enforcement body a customer may be listed on the sanctions list

-- reporting entities that are members of a designated business group (DBG) with a joint AML/CTF program disclosing information about a customer to another reporting entity within that DBG to inform the other reporting entity about the risks involved in dealing with the customer
+- reporting entities that are members of a designated business group (DBG) with a joint AML/CTF program disclosing information about a customer to another reporting entity within that DBG for the purposes of informing the other reporting entity about the risks involved in dealing with the customer

 - reporting entities that are affiliates of a remittance network provider disclosing information about a customer to the remittance network provider